projectknife/Translations/README.md

 # [Projectfork](https://projectfork.net) Translations

-_The official Language Pack for Projectfork 4 - A Project Management Extension for Joomla!_
+_A Project Management Extension for Joomla!_

+* **Please note:** This Language Pack is for Projectfork 4.x only!*

 ## Quick start
-This file contains all the languages which are currently available for Projectfork 4.0.0 for Joomla!
+This file contains all the languages which are currently available for Projectfork 4.x for Joomla!
 2.5 and 3.0.

 We recommend that you install the most recent language every time you have upgraded Projectfork (If you installed the "Language Pack", you could use the update function from Joomla!).